sandbox-bio/sandbox.bio/src/content/makefile-intro/steps/Step3.md

 <Execute command="make hello-world" />

+You should have gotten an information message saying that there was nothing to do for the target.
 It turns out that `make` targets are expected to be files.
 In other words, the name "make" is quite literal: The goal is to "make" the file "hello-world".
 When `make` tries to build the rule, it sees the file and realizes it has nothing to do.
 We'll fix this in the next step.